Masked Representation Modeling for Domain-Adaptive Segmentation: Method

-\textbf{Architecture.} Since the mask token lacks positional information, following works \cite{he2022masked, wang2023masked, assran2023self, bardes2024revisiting} the reshaped features are first added with absolute positional embeddings \cite{vaswani2017attention}.
-A series of Transformer blocks $T(\cdot)$ \cite{Dosovitskiy2021vit} are then applied to process these features.
-Experiment demonstrate that MFM achieves performance gains with only a minimal number of blocks (e.g., $n=1$ or $n=2$), thus avoiding significant computational overhead, details in Table 2(b).
-In addition, a projector $P(\cdot)$ is used to map the Transformer’s output features to the original feature map dimensions.
-The projector consists of transposed convolution layers that rescale both spatial and channel dimensions to align with the original feature, as shown in Figure~\ref{fig3}(a).
+\textbf{Architecture.} Since the mask token lacks positional information, following works \cite{he2022masked, wang2023masked, assran2023self, bardes2024revisiting} the reshaped representation are first added with absolute positional embeddings \cite{vaswani2017attention}.
+A series of Transformer blocks \cite{Dosovitskiy2021vit} are then applied to process these representation.
+Experiment demonstrate that MRM achieves performance gains with only a minimal number of blocks (e.g., $n=1$ or $n=2$), thus avoiding significant computational overhead, details in Table~\ref{tab2}(b).
+In addition, a projector is used to map the Transformer’s output to the original representation dimensions.
+The projector consists of transposed convolution layers that rescale both spatial and channel dimensions to align with the original representation, as shown in Figure~\ref{fig3}(a).

 After obtaining the offset $f^o$ from the Projector's output, the mask is resized to the original feature map size to obtain $M^s \in {{\mathbb{R}}^{H \times W}}$.
-Based on $M^s$, the offset features are fused with the original feature $f^t$ to obtain the final reconstructed features $f^r$, where broadcasting is applied due to the channel dimension mismatch between the mask and feature tensors.
+Based on $M^s$, the offset are fused with the original representation $f^t$ to obtain the final reconstructed representation $f^r$, where broadcasting is applied due to the channel dimension mismatch between the mask and feature tensors.

 where $\odot$ is Hadamard product.